T0gan/Natural-Gradient-Descent/README.md

 Descent, Variational Quantum Circuit

 ### Acknowledgment
-This work in this paper is not officially published.
+The work in this paper is not officially published.